 In summary, regularly checking your ferret for heat exhaustion is crucial during hot weather.
 By taking precautions like providing cool, shaded spaces and plenty of water, you can help keep your ferret safe and comfortable.

-More to Explore: Can Ferrets Eat Sugar?
+More to Explore: How Cheap Can Ferrets Be?

 Best Practices for Keeping Your Ferret Comfortable in Warm Weather